-• Purposely trigger the wash sale rule and postpone loss recognition: Assume that you recently sold stock at a loss in 2020 and then realize that the loss is going to offset long-term capital gains (taxed at a preferentially lower tax rate than short-term capital gains) and you want to postpone recognizing the loss until 2021.
-If the loss is within the restricted period, simply repurchase the shares so that the loss gets deferred under the wash sale rule; the loss will then get included in the basis of the newly repurchased shares and will not be recognized in 2020.

-- Converting Short-Term Capital Gains into Long-Term Capital Gains: Stock that has fallen in value is often sold before attaining long-term holding status in order to benefit from short term capital loss treatment.
+- Purposely trigger the wash sale rule and postpone loss recognition: Assume that you recently sold stock at a loss in 2021 and then realize that the loss is going to offset long-term capital gains (taxed at a preferentially lower tax rate than short-term capital gains) and you want to postpone recognizing the loss until 2022.
+If the loss is within the restricted period, simply repurchase the shares so that the loss gets deferred under the wash sale rule; the loss will then get included in the basis of the newly repurchased shares and will not be recognized in 2021. - Converting Short-Term Capital Gains into Long-Term Capital Gains: Stock that has fallen in value is often sold before attaining long-term holding status in order to benefit from short term capital loss treatment.
 If you notice that the stock price has risen shortly after a sale at a loss, you can repurchase the stock within the restricted period, and the holding period you had attained on the previously sold shares will be "tacked" on to the holding period of the newly acquired shares.
 As a result, if you then find yourself with an overall gain on the repurchased shares, you can take advantage of the long-term capital gains rate assuming the combined holding period of the two lots of stock exceeds one year. - Converting Long-Term Capital Losses into Short-Term Capital Losses: The taxpayer would (1) sell the stock and recognize the long-term capital loss; (2) within the restricted wash sale period (perhaps the next day), purchase a call option on the sold stock which triggers the wash sale rule; (3) exercise the call option sell the stock received through the exercise of the call.
 As described earlier, the loss on the initial sale is disallowed as a wash sale due to the purchase of the call option within the restricted wash sale period.
 The disallowed loss is added to the tax basis of the call option, as is the long-term holding period.
-The exercise of the call option including the disallowed loss from the original stock sale is added to the basis of the stock received through the exercise of the call option including the disallowed loss from the original stock sale is added to the basis of the stock received through the exercise of the call.
-The subsequent sale of the stock, assuming held for less than one year, is a short-term capital loss.
+The exercise of the call option, however, starts a new holding period of the stock.
+The tax basis of the call option including the disallowed loss from the original stock sale is added to the basis of the stock received through the exercise of the call.
+The subsequent sale of the stock, assuming held for less than one year, is a short-term capital loss. - → Build Back Better Act (BBBA) Key Provisions: The BBBA would make several significant changes to the wash sale rules. - 1.
+An expansion of the assets to which the wash sale rules apply.
+Under the expanded rule, specified assets would include any stock (whether or not publicly traded), certain partnership interests, any debt instrument, any derivative, foreign currencies, commodities and digital assets (e.g., cryptocurrency). - 2.
+An inclusion of a related party test when determining whether the taxpayer has acquired substantially identical specified assets.
+For this purpose, a related party includes the taxpayer's spouse, dependents, controlled entities including estates and trusts, retirement and savings plans, Section 529 and Coverdell savings accounts plus other annuity and deferred compensation plans.